FreeFlarum/freeflarum.com/docs/en/tutorials/custom-domain.md

 !!! info "To start using your own domain name, follow these steps:"

     1. Get a domain name, with a registrar such as [Namecheap](https://namecheap.com) or [Porkbun](https://porkbun.com);
-    2. Add a CNAME DNS record at the registrar's control panel that points to your FreeFlarum host (see below);
+    2. Add a CNAME DNS record at the registrar's control panel that points to `cname.freeflarum.com`;
     3. Enter your custom domain in the [FreeFlarum Settings](https://freeflarum.com/settings/forum_settings) page.

 Configuring DNS can be tricky, because every registrar has a different method and rules to do so.
 We will try to tell you the basics to get going.